 § 9-163 Opioid antagonists. a.
 Definitions.
 For purposes of this section, the term “opioid antagonist” means a drug approved by the New York state department of health and the federal food and drug administration that, when administered, negates or neutralizes in whole or in part the pharmacological effects of an opioid in the human body.

-d.
+e.
 Reporting.
-Beginning no later than January 1, 2023, and no later than January 1 annually thereafter, the department of correction shall post on its website and submit to the speaker of the council, the mayor and the public advocate a report regarding the number of corrections officers trained pursuant to subdivision b of this section and the number of opioid antagonists administered pursuant to subdivision c of this section.
+No later than April 1, 2024, and annually thereafter, the department of correction shall post on its website and submit to the speaker of the council, the mayor, and the public advocate a report regarding the number of correction officers and individuals who are incarcerated trained pursuant to subdivision b of this section and the number of opioid antagonists administered pursuant to subdivision c of this section.
+Such report shall also include the number of nonfatal overdoses and suspected nonfatal overdoses in which an opioid antagonist was requested or administered.

 § 2.
 This local law takes effect 90 days after it becomes law.